 It depends.
 As you won’t be charging VAT on your UK sales, any VAT you reclaim on your business expenses and purchases must either be wholly attributable to your cross-border EU sales, or split according to the proportion which is attributable to EU sales.

-You’ll need to complete a UK VAT return each quarter even if you aren’t charging VAT on your UK sales.
-This means when creating sales invoices the VAT will be ‘out of the scope of VAT’.
+If you want to use the non-Union VAT MOSS scheme, you’ll need to register for VAT in the UK even if you’re not at the UK VAT threshold.
+This means you’ll need to complete a UK VAT return each quarter even if you aren’t charging VAT on your UK sales.
+When creating sales invoices the VAT will be ‘out of the scope of VAT’.

 Unless you wish to reclaim VAT on business expenses or purchases in relation to your EU sales, you would have to enter all expenses as zeros on your VAT return.